AdaCore/spark2014/lrm/source/subprograms.rst

    represented by itself or by one or of its subcomponents.
 #.
 Every ``moded_item`` of a subprogram shall appear in the
    dependency relation.
-A subcomponent of a composite object is suffice to show an appearence.
+A subcomponent of a composite object is suffice to show an appearance.
 #.
 An ``export`` may be a subcomponent provided the containing object
-   is not a ``export`` in the same ``dependency_relation``.
-As long as this rule is satisfied, different subcomponents of a composite object may appear each as a distinct ``export`` and, for array subcomponents, a single, e.g. element A (I), cannot appear more than once as an ``export``, whereas elements A (I) and A (J) are considered as distinct and may bothe appear as an export even though I my equal J.
+   is not an ``export`` in the same ``dependency_relation``.
+As long as this rule is satisfied, different subcomponents of a composite object may appear each as a distinct ``export`` and, for array subcomponents, a single, e.g. element A (I), cannot appear more than once as an ``export``, whereas elements A (I) and A (J) are considered as distinct and may both appear as an export even though I my equal J.
 #.
 Each ``export`` shall appear exactly once in a
    ``dependency_relation``.
-A subcomponent of a composite object V is suffice to show an appearence of V but more than one distinct subcomponent V may appear as an ``export``
+A subcomponent of a composite object V is suffice to show an appearance of V but more than one distinct subcomponent V may appear as an ``export``
 #.
 Each ``import`` shall appear at least once in a
    ``dependency_relation``.